Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 We’ll dive into all of the details you’ll need to know about the program in this Hilton Honors elite article.
-You’ll walk away with an understanding of both the loyalty program and associated benefits.
+You’ll walk away with an understanding of the loyalty program and associated benefits.
 Most importantly, you’ll be able to determine which, if any, elite tier makes sense for you to earn.

 Hilton Honors Elite Status Levels